mozilla-it/ctms-api/docs/adrs/waitlists_relationships.md

 This would mimic what currently already [exists for newsletters](https://github.com/mozilla-it/ctms-api/blob/3d0c0071c8f2565f1a24f039adc4f5526d58e0d2/ctms/models.py#L58-L60).

-The database migration is relatively obvious: create the new table, copy from the individual tables to the new one, delete individual tables.
+The database migration is relatively obvious: create the new table, copy from the individual tables to the new one, delete individual tables (see details below).

 Unlike newsletters, waitlists have custom fields.
 In order to validate the fields when data is posted (by Basket), we could keep the approach of having hard-coded pydantic schemas in the CTMS code base.